 To begin with, it is important to remember that all acute coughs are due to pathogenic microbes, with the lion’s share being virus.
 Only 5% of coughs are actually bacterial.
 It is important for practitioners of TCM herbal medicine to evaluate whether viruses are playing an active enough part that anti-viral herbs need to be added to the therapy.
 This is most likely in the very first stages of a cough, especially when signs of a common cold precede the cough: runny or stuffy nose, achy muscles, headache, sore throat, or slight fever.
 At this point one should add, in addition to a formula for cough, herbs with strong anti-viral properties.
-This can easily be done by adding in products such as Gan Mao Ling or the patent medicine Chuan Xin Lian.
+This can easily be done by adding in products such as GZQ Formula (my herbal tincture), or the patent medicines Gan Mao Ling or Chuan Xin Lian.

 As for the treatment of the cough itself, it is best to determine which stage the cough is presenting.
 I feel that coughs can be categorized into seven distinct stages, the first four of these qualifying as acute cough, and the last three stages as chronic cough, but which may have had its origins in an acute cough.